jbequ5/Enigma-Machine-Miner/README.md

-# ENIGMA MACHINE — Agentic Miner for Bittensor Subnet 63
+# THE ENIGMA MACHINE — Agentic Miner for Bittensor Subnet 63

-**A high-performance, human + agentic problem solving engine**

-Powered by Arbos + Sequential tool chaining + Reflection after every tool.
+### Core Philosophy
+The miner uses **Arbos** as the intelligent conductor, dynamically decides which open source tools to use, reflects after every step, and repeats loop until solution or a max defined by the miner.

+Everything is optional and controlled from `GOAL.md`.

 ![Enigma](https://img.shields.io/badge/Status-Production_Ready-brightgreen)
 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)

-### Core Philosophy
-Everything is optional and controlled from `GOAL.md`.

-The miner uses **Arbos** as the intelligent conductor, dynamically decides which open source tools to use, reflects after every step, repeats loop until solution or compute limits are met.

 ### How the Ralph Loop Works